This tutorial covers the following topics:

 ||Need to have the application under test to be visible on the desktop

 It is pretty clear from the above comparison why Selenium is the most popular tool.
 But, there are several other nuances in Selenium, and you need to understand which one is the most applicable Selenium tool for your requirements.

-You would want to check out the top Selenium Interview Questions, to ace your next Selenium testing interview link a boss!
+You would want to check out these top Selenium Interview Questions to ace your next Selenium testing interview!